enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/programs-and-data.md

 Similarly, we give the computers a to-do list of extremely specific commands, together called a program, to carry out.

-> 💡 Scroll down to the Learn more section to see a hilarious example of how specific of instructions computers need 😆
+> 💡 Scroll down to the Learn more section to see a hilarious example of how specific instructions computers need 😆

 ### Data